MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 08/01-MiniLab_Run Azure Container Instances.md

 ## Create a container

-1. Sign into the [Azure portal ](https://portal.azure.com/) with your Azure subscription.
+1. Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com/) with your Azure subscription.

 2. Open the Azure Cloud Shell from the Azure portal using the Cloud Shell icon.